 You can anticipate by looking over anything that could potentially trigger an audit.
 Anything that looks out of the ordinary like foreign bank accounts, large tax losses, or significant business tax deductions are all flags for auditors.
 It’s best to have explanations for those items in advance.
 It’s an auditor’s job to ask tough questions, so be prepared!

 Audits aren’t known for being enjoyable, but there are ways you can make them stress free by being proactive.
 If you do get audited, Cray Kaiser is here to help you through the entire process.
-Please don’t hesitate to contact us if you have questions on how to avoid an audit or any other tax related issue.
+Please don’t hesitate to contact us if you have questions on how to prepare for an IRS audit or how to avoid an audit.